kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 the browser tab, using the [v86](https://github.com/copy/v86) x86-to-wasm emulator.
-It resumes from a compressed snapshot rather than cold-booting, serves its filesystem lazily over 9p (you download only the chunks your commands actually touch), and ships with OCaml 5.4 bytecode, `dune`, and [`gcc`](https://gcc.gnu.org/) preinstalled.
+It resumes from a compressed snapshot rather than cold-booting, serves its filesystem lazily over 9p (you download only the chunks your commands touch), and ships with OCaml 5.4 bytecode, `dune`, and [`gcc`](https://gcc.gnu.org/) preinstalled.
 It is about 12 MB to an interactive shell.
 The promise, quoting the course intro, is the same as the cells: